streamanalyze/sa.documentation/source/accessing-external-systems.html.md

     bags to form a new bag.
 For example, basic join operators can be defined as combiners.\

-Amos II functions in general are <span style="font-style:
+sa.amos functions in general are <span style="font-style:
         italic;">multi-directional</span>.
 A multi-directional function can be executed also when the result of a function is given and some corresponding argument values are sought.
 For example, if we have a